8.5 Developing cultural and creative competences

 Cultural education – in addition to other tasks – is also seen as a (social) mandate of public cultural institutions in Germany.
 However, it is not anchored in law or established nationwide.
 The Basic Law for the Federal Republic of Germany (Grundgesetz) states that the funding of art and culture is a voluntary task of the federal states (cultural sovereignty, or Kulturhoheit), which must also establish the necessary legal frameworks and provide funding.

 A wide range of stakeholders and cultural institutions cover the area of art and culture in Germany.
-These include libraries, theatres, museums, orchestras, choirs, publishing houses, the film industry, television, radio, parts of the Internet, as well as privately and publicly run music schools and adult education centres, and artists from all genres.
+These include libraries, theatres, museums, orchestras, choirs, publishing houses, the film industry, television, radio and digital media, as well as privately and publicly run music schools and adult education centres, and artists from all genres.
 The educational mandate is interpreted and implemented in a wide variety of ways, ranging from a systematic focus on visitor numbers to reach as many people as possible, through to educational programmes.
+Art education in cultural centres has come on a great deal in recent years.
+In particular, large museums, theatres and concert halls now have in-house departments and education programmes with experts offering educational activities for children and adolescents.

-The fact that support for culture and the arts is a voluntary task for the public sector is not without its critics in Germany and there continue to be repeated calls for its inclusion in the Basic Law (Grundgesetz): “Despite the fact that it has not yet found its way expressly into the Basic Law (…), multiple top-level rulings by the Federal Constitutional Court (Bundesverfassungsgericht) and Article 35 of the German Unification Treaty describe Germany explicitly as a “nation of culture”.
-The cultural educational mandate derives from this and is the reason why the German public authorities provide about eight billion euros in funding per year for art and culture on a federal (national), state and community level.
-For example, public theatre in Germany is subsidised by about 84% on average, with just 16% generated by the theatres themselves.”
+The fact that support for culture and the arts is a voluntary task for the public sector is not without its critics in Germany and there continue to be repeated calls for its inclusion in the Basic Law (Grundgesetz): “Despite the fact that it has not yet found its way expressly into the Basic Law (…), multiple top-level rulings by the Federal Constitutional Court (Bundesverfassungsgericht) and Article 35 of the German Unification Treaty describe Germany explicitly as a 'nation of culture'.
+The cultural educational mandate derives from this” (BPB 2010).
+For this reason, the German public authorities provide about two billion euros in funding per year for art and culture on a federal (national), state and community level, covering around 17% of all spending in this area.